HOW TO (For Current Members)¶

 Second, you have already chosen to study at Purdue University.

-Third, you have already chosen to consider to join Dr. Lu’s research team.
+Third, you have already chosen to join Dr. Lu’s research team.

 Fourth, you have already chosen to read this page right now.

 Everything has a cost.
 The highest cost is time because nothing can get time back.
-When you are reading this page right now, you have already been spending the most precious resource, time, of your life.
+When you are reading this page right now, you have already been spending the most precious resource of your life: time.
 You have already made the decision to spend this moment this way.

 Many students think not choosing any topic gives them the freedom to choose something else later.
 This is also wrong for multiple reasons:

 If you do not choose a research topic now, you may have no options later.
-If you want to attend a graduate school, research experience can be very helpful getting admissions.
+If you want to attend a graduate school, research experience can be very helpful getting admissions (and financial supports).
 If you do not choose a topic, you may not receive the admission from the university you want to attend.
 As a result, you do not have the option of attending that university.

 If you do not choose a research topic now, you may not stand out in job interviews.
 As a result, you do not have the option of joining the company you like.